-When Shawn Michaels returned to WWE in 2002, fans were led to believe it was his first return to the ring in over four years.
-This was not the case!
+When Shawn Michaels returned to WWE in 2002, fans were led to believe that it was his first return to the ring in over four years.
+This was NOT the case!

 The Often Forgotten In-Ring Return of Shawn Michaels

 Shawn Michaels is one of the most polarizing figures ever to grace the screen and donned a pair of wrestling boots.
 His incredible ability to tell a story in the ring, the sheer charisma he possessed, and perhaps most importantly, his pure in-ring talent made him so captivating.

 That’s not the end of it, either.
 Shawn’s personal life is one that also polarized fans, whether it be for the right or wrong reasons.

 At 1998’s Royal Rumble pay-per-view, The Heartbreak Kid infamously injured himself severely, herniating two discs and crushing one completely after taking a stiff bump to the outside off of Undertaker’s casket.

 After his controversial match against “Stone Cold” Steve Austin at WrestleMania 14 a few months later, he didn’t wrestle in WWE again until his SummerSlam 2002 return against his long-time friend (and on-and-off-again rival on air), Triple H.